 Caring for Your Composite Bonding

-It’s important to care for your teeth following a composite bonding procedure, to ensure long-lasting results.
+It’s important to care for your teeth following a composite bonding procedure to ensure long-lasting results.
+While the results of cosmetic contouring are permanent, resin from bonding can become discolored without proper care.
 Patients should avoid large amounts of tea, coffee, and cigarettes to avoid staining the bonding resin.
-Also, regular brushing, flossing, and dental visits can help to keep your smile healthy.
-Composite bonding can last for years, if proper care is taken.
+Also, regular brushing, flossing, and dental visits can help to keep your smile healthy and help to maintain the appearance of your natural teeth.
+Composite bonding can last for years if proper care is taken.

 A great smile can be your most attractive feature, so it’s important that you’re happy with the way your smile looks.
 We have many different techniques available to shape and sculpt your teeth, so talk to Dr. Schultz about which option may be the right one for you!
 Contact us today for more information.